h0tk3y/k-new-mpp-samples/README.md

     sourceSets {
         allJvmMain { /* ... */ }
         jvm6Main {
-            dependsOn allJvmMain // (TBD -- not supported in the current DSL) }
+            dependsOn allJvmMain // (TBD -- not supported in the current DSL, see the alternative below) }
         jvm8Main {
-            dependsOn allJvmMain // (TBD -- not supported in the current DSL) }
+            dependsOn allJvmMain // (TBD -- not supported in the current DSL, see the alternative below) }
     }
 }